erinvdoyle/instatrip/README.md

 ## Flight Information

-Real-time flight information for each of the three cities is then fetched and printed
+Real-time flight information for each of the three cities is then fetched via the Ryanair API and printed

 <p align="center">
 <img src="assets/documentation/flights1.png" height="450px"/>